waltertyree/TA_MapKitPlugin/README.markdown

 The HTML from the detailHTML string that is associated with a particular location is put into the body of an html template document.
 The html template document is called _TA\_MKP\_Template_.
 You can modify the CSS and add custom links, footers and the like by changing that template document.

+##Spreadsheets
+There is now a folder called *Maintenance* included in this repository.
+Within that folder is a Numbers spreadsheet that can be used to maintain longer lists of places to be used with the plugin.
+In order to use the spreadsheet simply follow the examples in the template.
+Then Export the file as a CSV and *be sure to set the encoding to UTF-8*.
+Failure to set the encoding will cause the detail\_HTML field to go all crazy and break the plugin.

+Once the data is exported execute the ruby script *PlacesParse.rb* with two arguments: the path of the CSV file and the path of the NGConfig.plist.
+When I am doing this, I place the ruby script, the csv and a copy of the NGConfig into a folder and then I navigate to that folder in Terminal.app and execute a command like this: ruby PlacesParse.rb Places.csv NGConfig.plist
+This will format the Places.csv data correctly and insert it into the NGConfig.plist file, replacing whatever was in the Places array of the NGConfig.plist file.

+When using the spreadsheet the *subTitle*, *pinImage*, and *detail\_HTML* are optional fields.
+Also, the spreadsheet only updates the Places Array.
+Other updates should be done with the instructions above.

 ##Internationalization
 The Alert box that is displayed if the user tries to show their location but their location will not fit in the current window is localizable.
 When translating the strings you need to account for these strings:
     "Location"